Science fiction author Ray Bradbury dead at 91

 "Fahrenheit 451" was made into a movie by French director Francois Truffaut while Bradbury wrote the movie version of "Something Wicked This Way Comes" and "The Martian Chronicles" became a television mini-series.
 He also wrote the screenplay for John Huston's 1956 film adaptation of "Moby Dick."

-Because of his visionary thinking, NASA brought Bradbury in to lecture astronauts, Disney consulted with him while designing its futuristic Epcot Centre in Florida and shopping mall developers sought his input.
+Because of his visionary thinking, NASA brought Bradbury in to lecture astronauts, Disney consulted with him while designing its futuristic Epcot Center in Florida and shopping mall developers sought his input.

 He was awarded the 2000 National Book Foundation Medal for Distinguished Contribution to American Letters, the 2004 National Medal of Arts and the 2007 Pulitzer Prize Special Citation.
 He won an Emmy Award for his teleplay adaptation of his 1972 novel, "The Halloween Tree."